-3. Pay an amount into Mrs W's SIPP so that the transfer value is increased by the loss calculated (resulting from 1 and 2) or pay her an equivalent cash sum notionally adjusted for tax
+3. Pay an amount into Mrs C's SIPP so that the transfer value is increased by the loss calculated (resulting from 1 and 2) or pay her an equivalent cash sum notionally adjusted for tax

-If compensation is paid into Mrs W's SIPP, payment should allow for the effect of charges and any available tax relief, so that she is in the same position as if she'd stayed in her original Aviva Life and Scottish Widows pension plans.
+If compensation is paid into Mrs C's SIPP, payment should allow for the effect of charges and any available tax relief, so that she is in the same position as if she'd stayed in her original Scottish Life personal pension plan.

-If paying compensation into Mrs W's SIPP would conflict with any existing protection or allowance and / or the plan is closed and Abana takes on her investments, then it should pay her compensation as a cash sum.
+If paying compensation into Mrs C's SIPP would conflict with any existing protection or allowance and / or the plan is closed and Abana takes on her investments, then it should pay her compensation as a cash sum.

-Because Mrs W's SIPP would've been used to buy a taxable income any compensation paid in cash should be reduced to notionally allow for any income tax that would otherwise have been due.
-The notional allowance should be calculated using Mrs W's marginal rate of tax at retirement.
+Because Mrs C's SIPP would've been used to buy a taxable income any compensation paid in cash should be reduced to notionally allow for any income tax that would otherwise have been due.
+The notional allowance should be calculated using Mrs C's marginal rate of tax at retirement.

-For example, if Mrs W is likely to be a basic rate taxpayer in retirement, the notional allowance would reduce the amount payable (after any allowance for tax-free cash), equivalent to the current basic rate of tax.
-So, if Mrs W is entitled to 25% tax free cash from her fund, the notional allowance should be applied to 75% of the total amount of compensation.
+For example, if Mrs C is likely to be a basic rate taxpayer in retirement, the notional allowance would reduce the amount payable (after any allowance for tax-free cash), equivalent to the current basic rate of tax.
+So, if Mrs C is entitled to 25% tax free cash from her fund, the notional allowance should be applied to 75% of the total amount of compensation.